pmahnke/mahnke-cocktails/recipe_processed/wicked_word.md

 stars: 0
 base_spirits: "Cognac, Aperol, Black Sambuca"
 youtube: "6Ic0zmBpUQw"
+description: "An original flaming cocktail with a licorice-forward profile, similar to an Oaxacan Old Fashioned."
 excerpt: |
   The Wicked Word is a flaming cocktail that is basically an licoricy Oaxaca Old Fashioned.
 ---